Shortening the Hofer length of Hamiltonian circle actions

+\begin{Remark} \labell{rk:fibrewise} This lemma is about fibrewise structures.
+It does not require a two-form on the total space of $E$. \end{Remark}

-\begin{proof} After eliminating repetitions, we may assume that the positive numbers $k_1,\ldots,k_s$ are distinct.
+\begin{proof} Fix an invariant fibrewise compatible complex structure and Hermitian metric on $E$.
+(Because the weights are all negative, such a metric is unique.)
+After eliminating repetitions, we may assume that the positive numbers $k_1,\ldots,k_s$ are distinct.
 Let $E_j$ denote the $-k_j$th weight space for the circle action on $E$, so that $E$ decomposes as $E_1 \oplus \ldots \oplus E_s$.
-Choose a compatible fibrewise Hermitian metric on each of the bundles $E_1,\ldots,E_s$.
 The function

 for $z = (z_1,\ldots,z_s) \in E_1 \oplus \ldots \oplus E_s$, is a momentum map for the scalar multiplication circle action on the $E_j$ factor.
 The quadratic fibrewise momentum map for the given circle action on $E$ is